Varanus macraei: History

 As recently as a decade ago, only five species comprised the tree monitor group: Varanus prasinus, V. beccarii, V. bogerti, V. keithhornei, and V. telenesetes.
 In the early years of the 21st century, that number has been supplemented with the discoveries and naming of V. macraei, V. boehmei, and V. reisingeri.
 The considerable similarity among these species made them difficult to differentiate.
 Some individuals of the decidedly green V. prasinus have very little yellow pigmentation, and thus appear pale blue.
 Varanus reisingeri can very well be described as looking like V. prasinus without blue pigmentation.
-While there are very few reports — and no specific field studies — relating to the natural history of any of the tree monitors, there is a considerable body of knowledge available for the green tree monitor (V. prasinus) and the black tree monitor (V. beccarii), two of the species that have been very successfully maintained and bred in captivity for more than two decades.
+While there are very few reports—and no specific field studies—relating to the natural history of any of the tree monitors, there is a considerable body of knowledge available for the green tree monitor (V. prasinus) and the black tree monitor (V. beccarii), two of the species that have been very successfully maintained and bred in captivity for more than two decades.
 Consequently, several herpetoculturists and at least two zoos, such as the Cincinnati Zoo and the Virginia Zoo, have now kept and bred the blue-spotted monitor (V. macraei).

 Varanus macraei is sought after for the international pet trade.
 Illegal and unsustainable collection and trade of Varanus macraei is causing a decline in the wild population and is likely a threat to the long term survival of this species in the wild.
-As Vanarnus macraei is a protected species in Indonesia, there is no legal collection of the species from the wild.
+As Varanus macraei is a protected species in Indonesia, there is no legal collection of the species from the wild.